MaastrichtU-IDS/incontext-indications-analysis/README.md

 # DrugCentral Indication Quality Analysis

-Materials and data generated and analysed to assess the quality of the indication information on [DrugCentral](http://drugcentral.org/).
-Currently we have manually curated indications for 150 anti-cancer and cardiovascular drugs using the [Hypothes.is](https://web.hypothes.is/) webpage annotation tool to highlight indications in digital drug labels on the [DailyMed](https://dailymed.nlm.nih.gov) website.
-We then compare these FDA-approved indications to the ones specified by DrugCentral to determine if DrugCentral's information is accurate and precise enough.
+Materials and data generated and analysed to verify level of overlap in indication information from [DrugCentral](http://drugcentral.org/), LabeledIn and InContext.
+Currently we have manually curated indications for 150 anti-cancer and cardiovascular drugs using the [Hypothes.is](https://web.hypothes.is/) webpage annotation tool to highlight indications in digital drug labels on the [DailyMed](https://dailymed.nlm.nih.gov) website - we call our curation InContext.
+We then compare InContext indications to the ones specified by DrugCentral and LabeledIn.

 #### Description of the contents of this repository: